Ilfenesh Hadera

-Ilfenesh Hadera (born December 1, 1985) is an American actress.
+Ilfenesh Hadera is an American actress.
+Hadera has been a frequent collaborator of director Spike Lee, appearing in Oldboy (2013), Chi-Raq (2015), She's Gotta Have It (2018-2019) and Highest 2 Lowest (2025).

 Early life

-Hadera was born on December 1, 1985 in Harlem.
-She is of mixed Ethiopian and White American descent.
-Her father, Asfaha, is a Tigrayan refugee and founder of the African Services Committee, a Harlem based NGO which works with African immigrants.
-Her mother, Kim Nichols, is a Co-Executive Director of ASC, and Hadera volunteered with the group prior to her acting career.
-Hadera also worked as a waitress for 10 years prior to her television debut.
+Hadera was raised in Harlem, New York.
+She identifies as half Ethiopian and half white.
+Her father, Asfaha Hadera, an Ethiopian refugee of Tigrayan descent, is the founder of the African Services Committee (ASC), a Harlem-based organization that works with African refugees.
+Her mother, Kim Nichols, has served as co-director of ACS since 1984.
+She volunteered with the organization prior to beginning her acting career.

-She attended The Harlem School of the Arts, followed by the Fiorello H. LaGuardia High School.
-Hadera went on to receive an MFA in Text and Performance studies from RADA/King's College London.
+Hadera attended The Harlem School of the Arts, followed by the Fiorello H. LaGuardia High School.
+She went on to receive an MFA in text and performance studies from RADA/King's College London.

 Career

-In 2010 Hadera made her acting debut in the film 1/20.
+In 2010, Hadera made her acting debut in the film 1/20.